Basil Davey: Post war

 Davey returned to England in 1947 and the following year was appointed Commandant of the Royal School of Military Engineering.
 Promoted to brigadier on 29 November 1949, he was appointed a Commander Order of the Bath on 1 June 1951.
 He became Commandant of the Royal Military College of Science on 1 August 1951 and was promoted to the substantive rank of major general on 14 May 1952.

 He retired from the Army on 20 September 1954 and lived in Jersey, where he was a Jurat of the Royal Court of Jersey.

 Family

 Davey married Enid Sanford Tudor Tudor, niece of both Admiral Sir Frederick Charles Tudor Tudor KCB KCMG and Admiral Henry Morton Tudor on 23 June 1926 at St Martin in the Fields, London.
 They had four children together, two of whom served in the Army; Anthony Davey served in the 1st The Royal Dragoons and Major Christopher Davey, noted Hot Air Balloonist and 2nd Royal Tank Regiment officer, whose children also serve.
-His grandson, Lt Col Dominic Davey commanded The Royal Dragoon Guards from Nov 2019 to Feb 2022 and his granddaughter, Lt Col Colette Davey is the Senior Medical Officer for 20th Armoured Brigade Combat Team.
+His grandson, Colonel Dominic Davey commanded The Royal Dragoon Guards from Nov 2019 to Feb 2022 and his granddaughter, Lt Col Colette Davey is the Senior Medical Officer for London District (British Army).